DavidDTessier/gcp-certifications/Security Engineer/README-v1.md

 ![Logging Agent](images/logging-agent-operation.png)

-The agent is supported on GCP COmpute Engine instances and AWS EC2 instances, which sends logs to an [AWS Connector Project](https://cloud.google.com/monitoring/accounts#account-project) in GCP.
+The agent is supported on GCP Compute Engine instances and AWS EC2 instances, which sends logs to an [AWS Connector Project](https://cloud.google.com/monitoring/accounts#account-project) in GCP.

-App Engine (Standard and Flexibile) has built-in support for writing logs to Cloud Logging.

-Google Kubernetes Engine (GKE) node instances have built-in support also for writing to Cloud Logging.
-[Cloud Operations for GKE](https://cloud.google.com/monitoring/kubernetes-engine/installing) can be enabled on new or existing cluster to add cluster wide logging.

-Cloud Run and Cloud Functions (HTTP and Background) have built-in support for writing logs to Cloud Logging.

 **Install Cloud Logging Agent**